ceeoinnovations/hackathon-template/README.md

 2. Click `Use this template` on this repository to create a new repository
 3. Select `ceeoinnovations` as owner.
 Name the repository with your hackathon name.
 Make it `public`
 * Use lowercase for repository name
-* Make sure that it is unique and it describes your hackathon (e.g., smart-motor-hackathon).
+* Repository name should be unique and it describes your hackathon (e.g., smart-motor-hackathon)
 5. Go to `index.js` and replace the existing csv file URLs (line #9, #10) with yours.
 * To get links to your Google Sheets, open the spreadsheets; click `File` and then `Publish to the web`.
 Select `Entire Document` and `csv` then click `Publish`.
 The first csv file URL is for about and the second one is for projects
 7. Go to `index.html` and edit title (line #4).